Call for Speakers - CLOSED

 - Keynotes: One-hour general sessions presented to the total audience (*limited sponsorship opportunities available).

-- Breakout Sessions: Ninety-minute or one-hour sessions on relevant topics (*limited sponsorship opportunities available, but not required).
+- Breakout Sessions: One-hour sessions on relevant topics (*limited sponsorship opportunities available, but not required).

 How are sessions selected?